 I've mentioned the film a few times already in this blog, in connection with chess: watching the movie has significantly improved my chess game.

 Okay, as long as I'm warning you about the movie, I should mention that it contains lots of violence, nudity and vulgar language.
 Lots and lots and lots of all three, so if those are things which make you not like a movie, then there's no point in you watching this movie.

 But that doesn't necessarily mean that you need to stop reading this blog post, because violence, nudity and vulgar language are not the interesting things to me about Revolver, and the interesting things can be looked into with seeing the movie, if it's not your kind of movie.
 The interesting things are: Kabbalah, and overcoming the ego.

 Let's take the 2nd one first.
 This may be something that many or even most people are already familiar with, but it had eluded me until I watched Revolver: the concept of the ego as an enemy of the true self, the ego as an obstacle.

 One of the things which the movie relates to the ego is the game of chess.
 Jake Green, the film's protagonist, played by Jason Statham, is released from prison at the beginning of the movie.
-He had spent part of his time in confinement in solitary confinement in a cell between a chess Grandmaster and a con-man.
+He had done part of his time in solitary confinement in a cell between a chess Grandmaster and a con-man.
 Jake never saw either of them, but he did intercept many of the notes they passed back and forth, and he learned a little about chess.
 After his release, he becomes mixed up with a couple of loan sharks, Zach (Vincent Pastore) and Avi (André Benjamin), and plays some games of chess with Avi.